marlonmisra/advanced-lane-finding/README.md

 ### Video pipeline
 In `pipeline.py`, there are two functions defined.
 The first, `process_frame(image)` applies the steps described above in sequence to a frame.
 The second function, `process_video(input_path, output_path)`, applies the processing function to each frame, and saves a video of the output file.

+![alt text][image10]
 ### Discussion
-The video pipeleine did a great job of detecting lane lines.
+The video pipeline did a great job of detecting lane lines.
 It also worked well on videos where lighting conditions varied, and on videos where multiple sharp turns happened in sequence.

 Other improvments I'd like to make are:
 * When doing color space thresholding, doing the thresholding on all 3 dimensions rather than just one.